Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Summarizing a variable importance trajectory

 under sampling from $P_0$.
 If conditions (A3) and (A4) also hold, then $\varphi_{0,p,\tau}$ coincides with the nonparametric efficient influence function (EIF) of $P_0 \mapsto m\{V(f_{P_{t_0}}, P_{t_0}), \ldots, V(f_{P_{t_1}}, P_{t_1})\}$ at $P_0$, and so, $m_{n,p,\tau}$ is nonparametric efficient. \end{theorem}

-We provide a proof of this result and describe the technical conditions in the Supporting Information.
-Briefly, conditions (A1)--(A4) are conditions on the data-generating process and function class $\mathcal{F}_{p,t}$ that are necessary for any estimator of $m_{0,p,\tau}$ to be consistent.
+We provide a proof of this result and describe the technical conditions in Section~\ref{sec:proofs}.
+Conditions (A1)--(A4) have been verified previously to hold for timepoint-specific VIM values based on $R^2$, classification accuracy, and AUC at each time point \citep{williamson2021}.
 Condition (A5) relates to the smoothness of $m$, and holds for each longitudinal summary measure proposed in Section~\ref{sec:examples}.
 Together, the conditions guarantee the existence of the influence function $\varphi_{0,p,\tau}$.
-Conditions (B1) and (B2) describe the required convergence rate of $f_{n,p,t}$ to $f_{0,p,t}$, while condition (B3) limits the complexity of $f_{n,p,t}$.
+Conditions (B1) and (B2) describe the required convergence rate of $f_{n,p,t}$ to $f_{0,p,t}$; these conditions are satisfied for generalized additive models \citep{hastie1990} and hold approximately for more flexible estimators, including random forests \citep{breiman2001}, with ignorable first-order bias in simulations \citep{williamson2020a,williamson2021}.
 A similar theorem applies to summaries of each type of predictiveness, and thus to summaries of VIM values.
-The technical conditions have been verified previously to hold for VIM values based on $R^2$, classification accuracy, and AUC at each time point \citep{williamson2021}.

 We can remove the need for condition (B3) by using a $K$-fold cross-fitting procedure.
 This relaxation allows more flexible (e.g., machine learning-based) algorithms to be used to estimate $f_{0,p,t}$.
 Briefly, this involves splitting the data into $K$ folds.
 Then, for each $k \in \{1, \ldots, K\}$, the data in fold $k$ are used as a held-out test set for estimating predictiveness, while an estimator $f_{n,p,t,k}$ of $f_{0,p,t}$ is obtained on the remaining data.
 The cross-fitted predictiveness estimator is $v_{n,p,t}^* := K^{-1}\sum_{k=1}^K V(f_{n,p,t,k}, P_{n,t,k})$, resulting in cross-fitted summary measure $m_{n,p,\tau}^* := m(v_{n,p,t}^*)$.
 Our second result demonstrates that our cross-fitted estimator $m_{n,p,\tau}^*$ is a consistent and efficient estimator of $m_{0,p,\tau}$ under these relaxed conditions.